Michoumichmich/SYCL-Building-Blocks/README.md

 ### Decoupled lookback prefix scan

-Implements a modified version of the *Single-pass Parallel Prefix Scan with Decoupled Look-back* with a scan-then-propagate strategy instead of *reduce-then-scan* in order to leverage SYCL primitives.
-Performs at speed close to memcpy and has only 2n memory movements.
+Implements a modified version of the *Single-pass Parallel Prefix Scan with Decoupled Look-back* with a *scan-then-propagate* strategy instead of *reduce-then-scan* in order to leverage SYCL primitives.
+Performs at speeds close to `memcpy` and has only *2n* memory movements.
+Forward guarantees progress required.

 ### Cooperative Prefix Scan

-Implements a radix-N scan-then-propagate strategy using Kogge-Stone group-scans and propagation fans.
-This implementation demonstrates the use of Cooperative Groups and is thus experimenntal.
+Implements a *radix-N scan-then-propagate* strategy using Kogge-Stone group-scans and propagation fans.
+This implementation demonstrates the use of Cooperative Groups and is thus experimental.
 The computation is performed in a single kernel launch and using the whole device.
 The bottleneck is currently the implementation of the SYCL group algorithms.

 ### Reduction